MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharing-and-permissions/approval-workflow-access-denied-error.md

 ## Cause

-There are many scenarios which can prompt one of these messages.
+Many scenarios can generate these error messages.
 The most frequent cause is that permissions for the user or administrator are configured incorrectly or not configured at all.

 ## Resolution